-- i.
-A fine will be charged on overdue books/materials at sh.
+- a) A fine will be charged on overdue books/materials at sh.
 200/= per book per day, and sh.
-300/= for a special reserve collection or reference books taken for photocopy out of the library and not returned on the same day. - ii.
-Any user who loses a library book/material will be required to pay an equivalent amount of money for the lost book or purchase a new copy as a replacement. - iii.
-Overdue fines will continue to accumulate even after the loss of the book has been reported, and the user will also pay the accrued overdue fines. - iv.
-Disciplinary action will be taken against users who attempt to steal or damage library materials.
+300/= for a special reserve collection or reference books taken for photocopy out of the library and not returned on the same day. - b) Any user who loses a library book/material will be required to pay an equivalent amount of money for the lost book or purchase a new copy as a replacement. - c) Overdue fines will continue to accumulate even after the loss of the book has been reported, and the user will also pay the accrued overdue fines. - d) Disciplinary action will be taken against users who attempt to steal or damage library materials.

-16.0 POSTGRADUATE PROGRAMME
+16.0 POSTGRADUATE PROGRAMMES

-In the academic year 2020/2021, the Muslim University of Morogoro offers one master's programme, namely Master of Arts with Education.
+In the academic year 2022/2023, Muslim University of Morogoro offers two master's programmes: Master of Arts with Education and Masters of Arts in Kiswahili.